Food Organics Garden Organics (FOGO) Collection Service

 - To stop food sticking to the bottom of the bin try putting shredded paper, a lid from a pizza box or cut a piece of cardboard to size on the bottom before placing your scraps on.

-- Food scraps can be placed in your FOGO bin up to the morning of collection (please ensure bins are on the kerb before 6am)
+- Food scraps (frozen or at room temperature) can be placed in your FOGO bin up untill the morning of collection (please ensure bins are on the kerb prior to 6am)

 - Layer your food waste among regular garden material, newspaper or shredded paper if available